African Americans in New York City: The Great Depression and demographic shift

-Harlem's decline as the center of the Afro-American population in New York City began with the onset of the Great Depression in 1929.
+Harlem's decline as the center of the African American population in New York City began with the onset of the Great Depression in 1929.
 In the early 1930s, 25% of Harlemites were out of work, and employment prospects for Harlemites stayed bad for decades.
 Employment among black New Yorkers fell as some traditionally black businesses, including domestic service and some types of manual labor, were taken over by other ethnic groups.
 Major industries left New York City altogether, especially after 1950.
 Several riots happened in this period, including in 1935 and 1943.
 Following the construction of the IND Fulton Street Line in 1936, African Americans left an overcrowded Harlem for greater housing availability in Bedford–Stuyvesant. migrants from the American South brought the neighborhood's black population to around 30,000, making it the second largest Black community in the city at the time.
 During World War II, the Brooklyn Navy Yard attracted many blacks to the neighborhood as an opportunity for employment, while the relatively prosperous war economy enabled many of the resident Jews and Italians to move to Queens and Long Island.
 By 1950, the number of blacks in Bedford–Stuyvesant had risen to 155,000, comprising about 55 percent of the population of Bedford–Stuyvesant.
 In the 1950s, real estate agents and speculators employed blockbusting to turn a profit.
-As a result, formerly middle class white homes were being turned over to poorer black families.
-By 1960, eighty-five percent of the population was black.
+As a result, formerly middle-class white homes were being turned over to poorer Black families.
+By 1960, eighty-five percent of the population was Black.

+21st century

+Population decline

+In a reversal from the first half of the 20th century that saw scores of African Americans leaving the South for the North, between 2000 and 2020, many Black families left New York City and moved to the South.
+The Black population of the city over this time declined by 176,062, the third largest decrease amongst US municipalities, after Chicago and Detroit.
+High rents, cramped living quarters, and the city's high cost of living and raising a family were among the reasons cited for leaving.
+The decline was greatest among young Black populations, with the number of children, teenagers, and young Black professionals decreasing more than 19 percent in the past two decades.